LC-Linkous/reverse_engineering_notes/README.md

 Physical access methods range from simple enclosure(case) removal using standard tools, to complex techniques involving specialized equipment for tamper-resistant devices.
 Or a hacksaw on a plastic enclosure.
 Or dissolving epoxy, glues, and other materials without dissolving parts of your connecting components.

-> [!TIP]
-> Document markings extensively and go slow when opening an enclosure where you cannot see inside.
-Cables, wires, and other connectors may be SHORT and can break if accidentally pulled.

 **Task Examples**
 * Documentation and photography